CoinJar co-founder and CEO Asher Tan explains the key things you need to know.

 Zcash is a cryptocurrency with a strong focus on the privacy of transactions in a blockchain network.
 The Zcash network was founded back in October 2016 and runs the cryptocurrency ZEC.

-Once you buy bitcoin, ethereum or other cryptos, there may be times when you need to send cryptocurrency to an external address.
+Once you buy bitcoin, other cryptos or make a crypto OTC Trading Desk trade, there may be times when you need to send cryptocurrency to an external address.
 You may be making a payment or moving funds between your cryptocurrency wallets.
 Whatever the reason, there are a few things to keep in mind when sending digital currencies to external addresses.

 The world of cryptocurrency can be both exciting and rewarding, however, due to its volatile nature and infancy, it can also be very risky.
-If you’re new to the crypto space or after a good refresher course, keep reading to find out the Do’s and Don’ts of password and account security.
+If you’re new to the crypto space, after a good refresher course or want to buy ethereum (or other cryptocurrencies), keep reading to find out the Do’s and Don’ts of password and account security.

 The rapid rise of cryptocurrency means many Australians now either invest in bitcoin and other cryptocurrencies or use them as a convenient way to pay for goods and services.
 But what happens on the tax front when your cryptocurrency portfolio suddenly pays big digital dividends?